CometVisu/Misc/plymouth/README.md

 The directory "cometvisu" should be copyed on the system to the directory for the plymouth themes.
-On Ubuntu (14.04) this is:
+* On Ubuntu (14.04) this is: /lib/plymouth/themes/
-  /lib/plymouth/themes/
+* On Ubuntu (16.04) this is: /usr/share/plymouth/themes/

 When update-alternatives is used (like on Ubuntu) then this alternative should be announced to the system.
 This can be done with: